Introduce Yourself

-Introduce Yourself is Faith No More's second studio album, released in 1987.
+Introduce Yourself is the second studio album by American rock band Faith No More, released in 1987.
 Due to the limited availability of the first album, We Care a Lot (until it was re-released on CD years later), many, including the band, once considered this Faith No More's true debut album.
-Being the group's major label debut, this album features better production than its predecessor, which is most evident on this album's version of the song "We Care a Lot," which also features updated, more topical, lyrics.
-It was the last album Chuck Mosley appeared on with the band.
+Being the group's major label debut, this album features better production than its predecessor, which is most evident on this album's version of the song "We Care a Lot," which is a re-recorded version of the title track from We Care a Lot.
+It is the final album to feature vocalist Chuck Mosley before he was fired from Faith No More in 1988.

 Background

 Faith No More's debut album We Care a Lot was released in 1985 through independent label Mordam Records.
 In late 1986, Faith No More was signed to Los Angeles label Slash Records by Anna Statman.
-The label had recently been sold to the Warner Music Group subsidiary London Records, ensuring a widespread release, distribution and marketing for the band's forthcoming album.
+The label had entered a distribution deal with Warner Bros.
+Records in 1982, ensuring a widespread release, distribution and marketing for the band's forthcoming album.

-"We Care A Lot" and "Chinese Arithmetic" were released as radio singles in the fall of 1987, in promotion of the band's tour with Red Hot Chili Peppers.
+"We Care a Lot" and "Chinese Arithmetic" were released as radio singles in the fall of 1987, in promotion of the band's tour with Red Hot Chili Peppers.
 Music videos were later made for the songs "We Care a Lot" (released in January 1988) and "Anne's Song" released (released in May 1988).

 Songs

-The title track was originally called "The Cheerleader Song".
+The re-recorded version of "We Care a Lot" features updated, more topical, lyrics, and removes references to Madonna, Mr. T, Run D.M.C. and The Smurfs.
+In 2009, Chuck Mosley would go on to re-recorded the song again for his band Chuck Mosley and VUA and their album Will Rap Over Hard Rock for Food.
+This third version again had updated, topical lyrics, with Mosley saying in 2016 that the song's overall lyrical focus was on topical events.
+The title track "Introduce Yourself" was originally called "The Cheerleader Song".
 It was written on Faith No More's first nationwide tour of the United States in 1986, as they were on their way from South Dakota to Portland, Oregon, and driving through Missoula, Montana.
 Keyboardist Roddy Bottum became inspired to write the song when the band went to a truck stop for coffee.
 He came up with the lyrics on the next leg of the journey, while sitting in the passenger seat of the band's Dodge.

 Regarding the song "Death March", singer Chuck Mosley said in 1988, "A friend of mine, doing a lot of drugs, just went out in the ocean and drowned.
 I used to be on the beach all the time and I got the feeling that he was so fucked up when he drowned that he doesn't even realise he's dead.
 He's out there, still swimming around.
 'Death March' is someone talking to their dead lover, the soul lingering on."